Knoxville DUI Lawyers Help You Combat Drunk Driving Charges

 - First offense — For a first-time DUI, you face from 48 hours to 11 months and 29 days in jail.
+If your Blood Alcohol Content (BAC) was over .20, it’s a mandatory 7-day jail sentence.
 Other penalties include a one-year license revocation, $350 to $1,500 in fines, installation of an ignition interlock device (IID) in your vehicle, and enrollment in a drug and alcohol treatment program.

 - Second offense — If you’re convicted of a second DUI offense, you could receive from 45 days to 11 months and 29 days in jail.
 You may be required to pay $600 to $3,500 in fines, and your license could be revoked for up to two years.
 Also, you will be enrolled in a drug treatment program, your vehicle may be seized, and you may have to install an ignition interlock device in your vehicle.

 - Third offense — Third-time offenders face from 120 days to 11 months and 29 days in jail, $1,100 to $10,000 in mandatory fines, license revocation of between six and 10 years, and enrollment in a drug and alcohol treatment program.
 Your vehicle is subject to seizure, and you may be ordered to install an IID.